DCC-EX/Support-Planning/Processes/Support_Processes.md

 The DCC++ EX project has several support channels available, which are all documented on the public website.

-This document is to capture the support processes and associated integrations.
+This document is to augment the website by capturing the background support processes and associated integrations.

 Discord
 Email